ATECoder/dn.vi.ivi/src/vi/k2600.ttm/mstest/readme.md

 System.IO.FileLoadException: Could not load file or assembly 'Serilog, Version=2.0.0.0, Culture=neutral, PublicKeyToken=24c2f752a8e58a10' or one of its dependencies.
 The located assembly's manifest definition does not match the assembly reference.
 (Exception from HRESULT: 0x80131040)
 ```

-This failure occurred upon attempting to configure the Serilog logging platform form our .NETSTANDARD 2.0 logging library.
+This failure occurred upon attempting to configure the Serilog logging platform from our .NETSTANDARD 2.0 logging library.
 We are not sure at this time how this could be remedied.
 Apparently, a similar issue was reported in 2017 ([2017 issue]) that was reported as fixed in Visual Studio 15.5.

 # Main Types